-- 1. On February 14, 2012, Bar Tavai, a wholly owned subsidiary of the Company, received a decision of the Tax Authority regarding the objection it submitted in the matter of the Betterment Tax assessment issued it in regard to the sale of a building on 120 Allenby St., Tel-Aviv.
+1. On February 14, 2012, Bar Tavai, a wholly owned subsidiary of the Company, received a decision of the Tax Authority regarding the objection it submitted in the matter of the Betterment Tax assessment issued it in regard to the sale of a building on 120 Allenby St., Tel-Aviv.
 The Tax Authority declined to approve the deduction of some of the cost components declared by Bar Tavai.
-The tax amount in dispute is NIS 1.4 million.
+The tax amount in dispute is NIS 1.6 million.
 In August 2012, Bar Tavai filed an appeal to the Appeals Committee against the dismissal of its objection.
-A court meeting was appointed to September 15, 2013.
-In the assessment of Bar Tavai's legal advisors, it is more likely that the appeal will be accepted than rejected. - 2.
-On October 31, 2012, Harel-Pia received an Income Tax Order under Section 152(B) of the Income Tax Ordinance, with respect to the 2007-2009 tax years ("the Order").
-In the Order, the Assessment Officer argued that Harel Pia must make a different allocation of the cost of the intangible assets it acquired as part of the acquisition of the mutual funds from Leumi Pia Mutual Fund Management Company Ltd. Furthermore, the Assessment Officer argued that the acquisition cost attributed to the brand component cannot be amortized for tax purposes.
-The Company attributed NIS 6 million to the cost of the brand, which it deducted for tax purposes.
-If the position of Income Tax is accepted in full, the cost attributed to the brand will be NIS 98 million, and accordingly Harel Pia will be unable to recognize this amount for tax purposes.
+A court hearing was on September 15, 2013 and Parties are discussing to achieve a compromise settlement.
+In the assessment of Bar Tavai's legal advisors, it is more likely that the appeal will be accepted than rejected.